UnderwaterOwlbear/underwaterowlbear.github.io/Pages/rules.md

 When you have advantage on a roll, roll two dice instead of one and take the better result.
 When you have disadvantage on a roll, roll two dice instead of one and take the worse result.

 ## Experience and Advancement
-Pick a class (**fighter** or **mage**).
+Pick a class.
 You start at 1st level with 0 experience points (XP).
 You gain 1 XP for every coin that you spend on carousing, partying, donating, gambling, or other pursuits without material reward.
 Slaying monsters may award XP as well, but this is significantly more dangerous and less rewarding than stealing treasure.

 When you gain a level, roll all of your hit dice (HD).
 They are d6.
 If the sum of dice rolled is greater than your current maximum HP, the sum becomes your new maximum HP.
 If it is equal to or less than your current HP, gain +1 HP instead.
 HD for player characters and monsters are always d6.

 ## Fighter
 You start with d6 HP (minimum 3 HP) and 3d6x10 coins.
 Fighters can use all weapons and any armor, shield, or helm.
 When they reach 9th level, they become a Lord (or Lady) and can build a stronghold to attract subjects.

 **Cleave**
 Upon slaying an enemy, a fighter may immediately make an additional attack against an enemy within reach.

-\clearpage

 |Level|XP		|HD	|Save	|To-Hit	|
 |:---:|-------:|:---:|:---:|:------:|